bford/cofo/README.md

 One cost of this chunk size flexibility in large blobs is that decoders must be prepared to decode and combine chunks of varying size.
-A particular context or data format using CBE can impose restrictions on the range
 If CBE's range of chunk sizes is too broad for a particular format or protocol using CBE, that protocol can further constrain the range of allowed chunk sizes